galaxine-senpai/galaxine-senpai/README.md

 # If you ever need to contact me

-send me a message on discord at gawaxine.exe#1015 (DM's always open)
+send me a message on discord at gawaxine.exe#1015 (DM's always open) or on the listed <a href="mailto:insta.is.good1234@gmail.com">Email</a> and Instagram (I do not check my email as often as I do instagram)

 # Random Stats